De1p0/AIFOL/README.md

   subject to the restrictions below.

   1. AI RESTRICTION

-  You may NOT use this software OR any part of it for improving, fine-tuning or training your FUCKING AI.
-That includes building datasets, embeddings, or anything else your AI BULLSHIT feeds on, directly or indirectly.
+  You may NOT reproduce, extract, or include this software (in whole or in substantial part) in any dataset, corpus, or training material used for the purpose of training, fine-tuning, or evaluating machine learning or artificial intelligence systems.

+  That includes building datasets, embeddings, vector databases, or any other downstream representation used to train your fucking AI.
+It also includes any attempt to route, launder, or indirectly funnel this software into training pipelines through intermediate storage or transformation.

   2. ATTRIBUTION
   Redistributions must retain this FUCKING license.